 Despite the fact that I’m a Marriage and Family Therapist and therefore supposedly adept at communication, I’ll admit it: I used to be afraid of talking to my now-middle school-aged daughter about the news.
 I’d instantly turn off the radio or TV if she came in the room, shielding her as much as possible.
 But I soon realized that my efforts to protect her were in vain.
 She was absorbing information about the news from friends, teachers, and social media.
 It usually wasn’t accurate news, and, sometimes, she was confused by what she heard, like when you play a game of telephone and the information gets altered as it goes down the line.
 So at a certain point it became clear to me that I need to be setting aside time to talk openly with her about current events.
 Here’s what I’ve learned over the years, both as a parent and in my therapy practice:

-Take time to process your own feelings first.
+4. Take time to process your own feelings first.

 Ever noticed your kids acting crazy when you’re having a terrible day?
 Our feelings can be contagious!
 Take time to decompress and process the news on your own first (if you are able) so you can settle your nervous system and find calm.
 This helps set the stage for talking with our kids and providing a safe space.

-Find the helpers.
+5. Find the helpers.

-My daughter has been very inspired by Greta Thunberg, who happens to have become a celebrity for her activism, and while that shouldn’t necessarily be the goal (!), Thunburg is an excellent example of how one child has been able to make an impact on a world scale.
+My daughter has been very inspired by Greta Thunberg, who happens to have become a celebrity for her activism, and while celebrity shouldn’t necessarily be the goal (!), Thunburg is an excellent example of how one child has been able to make an impact on a world scale.
 Well, so can any child!
 They can also make an impactful locally.
 Some older kids may want to get involved in starting (or joining) a school or community newspaper, or running for student council to give them a sense of what small steps they can take on a grassroots level.
 Some kids “do” by making, so might wish to express their voice or process their feelings through making visual art or writing stories.
 Raising our kids to be activists nurtures their sense of potential because they see their personal impact firsthand.
 We can — and should — plant these seeds with them.